MouseBiteLabs/TNY-NROM/README.md

 | C3  | 100 nF (ceramic) | 0603  |
 | R1  | 47 kΩ (ceramic) | 0603  |

+## Suggested Board Characteristics

+Thickness: 1.6 mm
+Surface Finish: ENIG
+Chamfered edges (45°)

 # H/V Pads

 NROM games usually will have H and V pads on the PCB, you can find the original game in <a href="https://nescartdb.com/">NESCartDB</a> to find out which you should solder.
 FamiROM should also tell you as well - bridge the middle pad to the left for Vertical mirroring (H), bridge to the right for Horizontal mirroring (V).
 Yes, it is "backwards" but <a href="https://www.youtube.com/watch?v=UepNwgFJ83k&ab_channel=DisplacedGamers">there is a reason for it</a>.

+# Revision History

+## TNY-NROM-02

+- Updated cart edge pinout
+- Flipped location of PRG and CHR chips
+- Changed footprint of PRG and CHR to slimmer TSOP32 package as defined in the datasheet
+- Add keyhole in middle of board, off-center

+## TNY-NROM-01

+Initial version.

 # License:
 Licensed under the TAPR Open Hardware License (www.tapr.org/OHL)